Joe Sakic: Colorado Avalanche

 In May 1995, the Nordiques announced that the team had been sold and were relocating from Quebec.
-Before the start of the 1995–96 season, the franchise moved to Denver, Colorado, and was renamed the Colorado Avalanche.
-Sakic led the team to a Stanley Cup championship in its first year, scoring 120 points in 82 regular-season games and 34 points in 22 playoff games.
-He was awarded the Conn Smythe Trophy as the most valuable player of the 1996 NHL playoffs.
+The franchise then moved to Denver, Colorado, and were renamed the Colorado Avalanche.
+Sakic led the team to a Stanley Cup championship in its first year, scoring 120 points in 82 regular season games and 34 points in 22 playoff games.
+Sakic was awarded the Conn Smythe Trophy as the most valuable player of the 1996 NHL playoffs.
 During the run for the Cup, Sakic again proved himself to be an effective team leader.
 Although his Nordiques had missed the playoffs in five of his first seven years in the NHL, he scored 18 goals, including six game-winners, and 34 points.
-He was one goal off from the record for goals in a playoff year, and his game-winning goals established a new record.
+Sakic was one goal away from the record for goals in a playoff year, and his game-winning goals established a new record.